 How to grill the chicken tenders

-- Grill the dill pickle chicken for 5 to 7 minutes per side, or until internal temperature reaches 165°F. (I love this instant meat thermometer!)
+- Grill the dill pickle chicken for 5 to 7 minutes per side, or until the internal temperature reaches 165°F. (I love this instant meat thermometer!)

 Expert Tips: